jdan/thatjdanisso.cool/articles/2021-03-13-is-this-true.md

 > What if the program loops forever?

+Then you know the function will not return true.
 Many of our programs above looped forever.
 You can do anything.

 > But this is the [Halting problem](https://en.wikipedia.org/wiki/Halting_problem) and the Halting problem cannot be solved.